Yamato Kogyo Co (5444) Q4 2026 earnings summary

 Outlook and guidance

-U.S. segment expected to maintain high profitability; Japan and ASEAN to remain challenging but with some recovery in Thailand and Indonesia.
+U.S. business expected to remain highly profitable; challenging conditions persist outside the U.S., with some recovery in Thailand and Indonesia.

 Risks include Middle East tensions, oil prices, logistics disruptions, and continued Chinese steel exports.